TissueEngineeringLab/MyoFInDer/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: Documentation of the Cellen-Tellen project
+title: Documentation of the MyoFInDer project
 ---

 # Introduction

-**Cellen-Tellen** is a [Python](https://www.python.org/) module for the **automatic calculation of the fusion index** on fluorescence-stained microscopy images of muscle cell cultures.
+**The MyoFInDer Software** (The Myoblast Fusion Index Determination Software) is a [Python](https://www.python.org/) module for the **automatic calculation of the fusion index** on fluorescence-stained microscopy images of muscle cell cultures.
 It provides a **simple and user-friendly interface** for managing multiple images as a project.
 In the interface, users can open and save projects, tune settings, start computations, and manually correct the output.

 On this documentation website, you can find information about the :